Etsitpab/JSM/README.md

 # The JavaScript Matrix Library

-This class intends to provide an easy way to deal with nd-array.
+This class intends to provide an easy way to deal with nd-ar[ray.
 The Matrix name is in fact a bit simplistic since it refers to 2d array only while here a Matrix object is an nd-array.
 It intends to provide tools to deal with numerical data.
 The inspiration is the well known [Matlab][1] software though there are some differences in the syntax we used.

 [1]:http://www.mathworks.fr/products/matlab/